containerum/kdc-docs/content/plugins/flannel.md

 # How to install Flannel for Kubernetes

-Flannel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
+Flannel is CNI Calico is a CNI (Container Network Interface) plugin for Kubernetes.
+It allows configuring a layer 3 network fabric designed for Kubernetes.

 ## When to use Flannel
-Flannel используется как один из плагинов cni в Kubernetes для реализации сети. Не поддерживает Network Policy в Kubernetes. Отвечает за распределение аренды подсетей каждому хосту из большего, предварительно сконфигурированного адресного пространства.
-Flannel использует API Kubernetes или etcd напрямую для хранения сетевой конфигурации. Пакеты пересылаются с использованием одного из нескольких бэкэнд-механизмов, включая VXLAN.
+Flannel is used as one of CNI network plugins.
+It doesn't support Network Policy in Kubernetes.
+Flannel is responsible for distributing a subnet lease to each host out of a larger, preconfigured address space.
+Flannel uses API Kubernetes or directly etcd to store network configuration.
+Packages are sent using one of several backend mechanisms, including VXLAN.

 ## Installation
 For flannel to work correctly, you must pass --pod-network-cidr=10.244.0.0/16 to kubeadm init